 How Much Water Do Lantana Plants Need?

 Plant watering needs vary by species and region.
 Lantana watering needs will differ in humid regions versus arid zones.
 Too much water may cause root rot and other problems while too little can affect foliage and flower development.
 Water application is always a fine line between too much and too little in any species.
-Watering lantana plants is necessary but how to tell how much and how frequently?
+Watering lantana plants is necessary, but how do you determine how much and how frequently to do so?

 Lantana plant watering is an important part of the species care.
 As natives of the tropical Americas, lantana are adapted to humid conditions and fairly moist soil.
 Their drought tolerance is brief and the plants will suffer if they are not given supplemental irrigation.